Rappler's latest stories on manuel quezon

 His resignation shows how a person can reconcile the tension between his individual political disposition with his responsibility to a cause a collective or a party

 Manuel L Quezon Gawad Parangal salutes the recipients for their achievements which have contributed to the history of Quezon City

-August 19 2014 marks the 136th birth anniversary of former president Manuel Quezon How well do you know him?
+August marks siginificant events in the life of former president Manuel L. Quezon.
+How well do you know him?